Do you wish you could lay out the Tarot cards and the messages would just flow to you with ease?

 1. You can connect on a ‘soul level' with the Tarot

 When you commit to writing a Tarot journal, you give yourself permission to truly experience the Tarot cards on a deeply personal level.
-You go beyond the book meaning and you discover what the cards mean to YOU.
-And that's so incredibly powerful.

 What's more, you begin to unlock your own inner wisdom and you discover new aspects of yourself that can be deeply healing, transformative and enlightening.

 2. You can create your own personal library of Tarot card meanings

 While Tarot books and websites are great for learning the traditional card meanings in between readings, the real magic comes when you also create your own personal meanings for each Tarot card.

 Here’s how it works: As you look at each card, make a list of 5 to 10 words or phrases that you associate with the imagery, symbols, colors, general “feel” of the card, and personal experiences that the scene in the card may remind you of.
 Write these in your Tarot journal!

 This is a wonderful way to develop a unique and special relationship with the Tarot, informed by your life experiences and of course, your intuition.
 Your Tarot readings become highly specific, insightful and accurate!